Bonn Capitals: Women's softball teams

 The first women's softball team was established in 1992 and played its first season the following year.
 In 1994, it was disbanded following an accident and would not be reestablished until 2005.
 In 2018, the reformed team ascended to the Softball Bundesliga.
 A second team is playing in the Landesliga (State League).
 Bonn first reached the play-off finale for the German softball championship in 2021, losing to the Wesseling Vermins, but won the Deutschlandpokal Softball in the same year.
 In 2022, the team again faced Wesseling in the Bundesliga finale and went on to win their first league championship.

 Due to winning the Deutschlandpokal in 2021, the Capitals represented Germany in Group A of the 30th Women's European Cup Winners Cup, which was held in Viladecans, Spain between August 15 and 20 in 2022.
 The 1st Women's Softball Team finished their first participation in an international competition ranked third.

 Ballpark

 The Bonn Capital's ballpark is located in the Rheinaue park in the district of Hochkreuz in northern Bad Godesberg.
 The facilities consist of two baseball fields and one softball field for professional play as well as a smaller baseball field for students.
 The fields are arranged in a clover formation.

 The Rheinaue Stadium hosted the European Baseball Championship in 2001 and 2019, co-hosting with Solingen on the latter occasion.
 The 2009 European Junior Baseball Championship also took place here.

-It also hosted the 2022 European Champions Cup from June 7 to 11, wherein the Bonn Capitals competed in Group B.
+It also hosted the 2022 European Champions Cup from 7 to 11 June, wherein the Bonn Capitals competed in Group B and finished third.